scholarslab/scholarslab.github.io/pages/for-students/dh_fellows.md

   * a summary of the applicant’s plan for use of digital technologies in his or her dissertation research;
   * a summary of the applicant’s experience with digital projects;
   * a description of Scholars' Lab and UVa library digital resources (content or expertise) that are relevant to the proposed project;
-  * and a description of how the fellowship would be transformative for your work and your career.
+  * a description of how the fellowship would be transformative for your work and your career;
+  * and, most importantly, a description of what you propose to do with us over the course of the fellowship year.
+Typically this takes the form of a digital project with an associated research plan or proposed course of study.
 * a [Graduate Fellowship Application Form](/assets/post-media/fellowsappform.pdf);
 * a dissertation abstract;
 * 2-3 letters of nomination and support, at least one being from the applicant’s dissertation director who can attest to the project’s scholarly rigor and integration within the dissertation (these letters can be sent in by email to [Brandon Walsh](mailto:bmw9t@virginia.edu));